Is someone else responsible for your personal injury?

 A critical element of every personal injury claim is the investigation of your injury and the situation that caused it.
 During an investigation, we collect evidence showing that your injury was caused by negligence.
 The evidence we collect also helps us to establish the full value of your claim, which could help improve our chances of recovering all of the compensation you deserve.

-Our personal injury attorneys in Macon are prepared to take all necessary steps to investigate your injury, including:
+Our Macon personal injury attorneys are prepared to take all necessary steps to investigate your injury, including:

 - Taking and collecting pictures from the scene of the accident